 When it comes to vlogging, the Hero8 Black has several features that make it stand out.
 It uses a new version of GoPro’s incredible electronic image stabilization, called HyperSmooth, which is simply the best of any camera out there.
 Whether you’re just walking and talking or bombing down a narrow single-track trail on your mountain bike, the Hero8 Black keeps your footage impressively smooth.
 Beyond that, GoPro introduced a new series of accessories for the Hero8 called Mods.
 These allow you to connect a mini shotgun microphone, flip-up selfie screen, and a video light to the Hero8, turning into a powerful production tool.

-Built around the same GP1 custom processor introduced in the Hero6, the Hero8 Black records 4K video at up to 60 frames per second or 1080p up to 240 fps for slow-motion playback.
+Built around the same GP1 custom processor introduced in the Hero6, the best action camera for 2020.records 4K video at up to 60 frames per second or 1080p up to 240 fps for slow-motion playback.
 The user interface, which was already one of our favorites, has been updated to be even easier to navigate.
-It should come as no surprise that we picked it as the best action camera for 2020.
+It should come as no surprise that we picked it as the

 Read our GoPro Hero8 Black review.